cultureamp/kaizen-design-system/docs/basic-component.md

 ## Intro

+All components are to be added to `packages/components`.

-To generate a new component and package, new component within an existing package, or a subcomponent, run the following command and follow the prompts:
+To generate a new component or a subcomponent, run the following command and follow the prompts:
 ```
 yarn plop